Jeremy W Prokop

 -Postdoctoral Fellow Medical College of Wisconsin in medical genetics under Howard J Jacob.

 Meet the Lab

 These are the Scientist that keep us going

 Research Assistant I

 Katie is a Grand Rapids native and received both her undergraduate degree and Master’s Degree from Grand Valley State University from the Cell and Molecular Biology program.
 She is a trained molecular biologist whose skills include the culture and differentiation of induced pluripotent stem cells, parallel capillary electrophoresis, and immunostaining.
-Her research projects utilize induced human pluripotent stem cells (hIPSC), peer collaborations, and advanced sequencing technology to investigate the genetic components of autism spectrum disorder.
-One of Katie’s primary research projects is the generation of hIPSC-derived cerebral organoids.
+Her research projects utilize induced human pluripotent stem cells (iPSC), peer collaborations, and advanced sequencing technology to investigate the genetic components of autism spectrum disorder.
+One of Katie’s primary research projects is the generation of iPSC-derived cerebral organoids.
 She enjoys a good mystery novel, cooking, and volunteering.